College and university rankings: QS World University Rankings

 The QS World University Rankings are a ranking of the world's top universities produced by Quacquarelli Symonds published annually since 2004.
-In 2022, they ranked 1300 universities, with the Massachusetts Institute of Technology, University of Cambridge, Stanford University, University of Oxford, and Harvard University taking the top 5 spots.
-According to Alexa Internet, it is the most widely viewed university ranking worldwide.
+In 2024, they ranked 1500 universities, with the Massachusetts Institute of Technology, Imperial College London, University of Oxford, Harvard University and University of Cambridge taking the top 5 spots.

 The QS rankings should not be confused with the Times Higher Education World University Rankings.
 From 2004 to 2009 the QS rankings were published in collaboration with Times Higher Education and were known as the Times Higher Education-QS World University Rankings.
 In 2010 QS assumed sole publication of rankings produced with this methodology when Times Higher Education split from QS in order to create a new rankings methodology in partnership with Thomson Reuters.
 The QS rankings were previously published in the United States by U.S. News & World Report as the "World's Best Universities".
 However, in 2014, U.S. News & World Report launched their own international university ranking titled "Best Global Universities".
 The inaugural ranking was published in October 2014.

-The QS rankings use peer review data collected (in 2016) from 74,651 scholars and academics and 37,781 recruiters.
-These two indicators are worth 40 percent and 10 percent of a university's possible score respectively.
-The QS rankings also incorporate citation per faculty member data from Scopus, faculty/student ratios, and international staff and student numbers.
-The citations and faculty/student measures are worth 20 percent of an institution's total possible score and the international staff and student data five percent each.
-QS has published online material about its methodology.

-QS published the 2016 QS World University Rankings online on 5 September 2016.
-The rankings also appear in book form, and via media partners including The Guardian, U.S. News & World Report and The Chosun Ilbo.